TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 |    Serendipitous |    4    | 25%  | 0 |  1  |  8  | 7  |

 Final σ: Used in Dice Chains

 ± %: Used when determining time or cost impacts

 0 & +0: Used for ranking results into groups based on a zero based numbering system.
 Overtime these will be merged

-+ & -: Used for ranking results into groups based on a non-zero based numbering system  Overtime these will be merged.
+\\+ & -: Used for ranking results into groups based on a non-zero based numbering system  Overtime these will be merged.

 ## Hallmarks Details

+### Enviromental Hallmark Details

+Environmental hallmarks represent the knacks, insights and ‘survival secrets’ handed down by different people over the years, giving heroes raised in those cultures an edge.

+This represents the natural environment the character grew up in or spends their time in.
+A character who grew up in an urban area that never got out of the city may not have an Environmental Hallmark.

 #### Rain Forest